openstack/openstack-manuals/doc/contributor-guide/source/blueprints-and-specs.rst

 Guides for end users
 --------------------

-* `OpenStack End User Guide <https://docs.openstack.org/user-guide/>`_:
-  Shows OpenStack end users how to create and manage resources in an OpenStack cloud with the OpenStack dashboard and OpenStack client commands.
 * `OpenStack API Guide
   <https://developer.openstack.org/api-guide/quick-start/>`_:
   A brief overview of how to send REST API requests to endpoints for